-In terms of what type of clinical issues bring individuals to the REACH programs for support; aggression and increase MH symptoms are noted to be the main reasons for referral during FY24Q3, with suicidal ideation/behavior as the third most common reason for referral.
-Previous quarters note increased MH symptoms, aggressive behavior, and suicidal ideations as the three main reasons for referral.
+In terms of what type of clinical issues bring individuals to the REACH programs for support; aggression, increase MH symptoms, and Suicidal Ideation/behavior are noted to be the main reasons for referral during FY25Q2.
+Previous quarters also note increased MH symptoms, aggressive behavior, and suicidal ideations as the three main reasons for referral.
 Aggressive behavior includes physical aggression and verbal threats.
 Following the summary table below, a graph presents the same information aggregated across all five REACH Regions.